Waihī Beach tragedy: Searchers refuse to give up on Jaden Chhayrann

 "These times can be tragic and hard but they bring out the best in people."

-Those are the words from a Waihī Beach lifeguard about to enter day five of the search for missing teenager Jaden Chhayraan.
+Those are the words from a Waihī Beach lifeguard about to enter day five of the search for missing teenager Jaden Chhayrann.

 The search has involved countless hours of people from all over the Coromandel and Bay of Plenty region looking for the swimmer, who got into difficulty at Waihī Beach while on a school geography trip from Hamilton's Melville High School.

-Waihī Beach Surf Lifesaving Club president Dave Litton said the teams of searchers were trying to stay optimistic and focused on their goal of returning Chhayraan to his family.
+Waihī Beach Surf Lifesaving Club president Dave Litton said the teams of searchers were trying to stay optimistic and focused on their goal of returning Chhayrann to his family.

 The 17-year-old has been missing since Thursday.